-The local "Vigilance Committee" stormed the sheriff's office in this ouilding in 1888, dragged two men from their cells and hanged them building in 1888, dragged two men from their cells and hanged them in the corridor of the jail.
+The local "Vigilance Committee" stormed the sheriff's office in this building in 1888, dragged two men from their cells and hanged them in the corridor of the jail.
 The two had been charged with holding up a stage and killing Johnny Collins, the guard.
 A coroner's jury later found that the two prisoners had met their deaths "at the hands of parties unknown."
-A short time later, the same "vigilance" group attempted to lynch four other prisoners under the same circumstances but was thwarted in its efforts when Michael Rice, the jailer, armed the prisoners, took them upstairs and faced down the mob from the windows above the street.
-The Sheriff's wife, Pauline Cushman, was nosifioned downstairs ositioned downstairs.
+A short time later, the same "vigilance" group attempted to lynch four other prisoners under the same circumstances but was thwarted in their efforts when Michael Rice, the jailer, armed the prisoners, took them upstairs and faced down the mob from the windows above the street.
+The Sheriff's wife, Pauline Cushman, was positioned downstairs.

 7. E.N.
-Fish and Company Store (1867) (S) 420 N. Ouartz St.
+Fish and Company Store (1867) (S)

+420 N. Ouartz St.